 Will I get a refund of tuition/fees paid if I decide to withdraw?

-At present, the current semester is continuing.
-Therefore, the College’s refund policy remains in place.
+The College’s refund policy remains in place.
 See our refund policy for more information.

 In extenuating circumstances, students may appeal for a refund by completing the Special Request Form for Financial Account Adjustment.